walmav/spire-katacoda/postgres/step9.md

 `cat customer/customer.conf`{{execute}}

-The spiffe-helper configuration specifies where the certificates and key are placed (this directory is shared by both the `customer` and `spiffe-helper` containers within the pod):
+The `spiffe-helper` configuration specifies where the certificates and key are placed.
+The `certDir` directory is shared by both the `customer` and `spiffe-helper` containers within the pod:

 `cat customer/spiffe-helper.conf`{{execute}}